 What makes a piece of jewellery iconic?
-Not many designs can boast this accolade, but the Cartier LOVE bracelet – one of the earliest examples of which features in the current Jewels Online sale – is easily worthy of this title.
+Not many designs can boast this accolade, but the Cartier LOVE bracelet – one of the earliest examples of which features in London's Fine Jewels sale – is easily worthy of this title.

 Firstly, it resonates with the era in which it was created – in 1969, New York, when the city was at the height of the hippie movement.
 Aldo Cipullo, a young Italian designer working for Cartier spotted a moment – and a generation enthralled with the ‘make love, not war’ ethos.
 Secondly Cipullo realised that this demographic was open to the idea of a new, contemporary love token that owed little to traditional jewellery expressions of the time.